vinhloi/amazon-freertos/demos/renesas/readme.txt

 --------------------------------------------------------------------------
 Change Logs
 --------------------------------------------------------------------------
+v0.1.1-pre1:
+[CONFIRMED] Following changes by NoMaY-san.
+[UPDATED] Follow the upstream from Amazon FreeRTOS v1.3.0. <step 1/3>
+[ADDED] RX65N GR-ROSE's project for CC-RX & CS+.
+[MOVED] RX MCUs device driver HAL from /demos folder to /lib/third_party/mcu_vendor/renesas [FIXED] lack of called DI/EI operation in R_BSP_RegisterProtectDisable() and R_BSP_RegisterProtectEnable().
+[ADDED] Maybe a better way to get the start address of the _ETHERNET_BUFFERS section for GNURX projects.
+[FIXED] Correction of the SCFGcompiler.h because the R_ATTRIB_INTERRUPT/R_ATTRIB_STATIC_INTERRUPT macros
+        for GNURX projects were incorrect so that interrupt vectors were not generated.
+[RESTRUCTUERED] Restructuring folder structure of projects for CC-RX/e2 studio & CC-RX/CS+ & GNURX/e2 studio,
+                RX65N-RSK's trial of new folder structure reducing the effort to maintain various projects but still keeping good usability.
+[ADDED] A workaround to avoid the problem that the BSP_CFG_RTOS_USED in the r_bsp_config.h
+        is set to (0) every time of code generation by the Smart Configurator.
+[RESTRUCTUERED] Restructuring folder structure of projects for CC-RX/e2 studio & CC-RX/CS+ & GNURX/e2 studio,
+                Improve the batch files and the handling of them.

 v0.1.0:
 [UPDATED] RX Driver Package version from v114 to v115 for all projects.
 [UPDATED] CS+, e2 studio to latest.